ABOUT THESE BOOKS:

+two series.
 The first series covers the War years, from 1939 to 1945.
-The second covers the
+The second covers

-the writer, Ron Williams, worked his way through newspapers, magazines, books, and other sources day by day
+books, the writer, Ron Williams, worked his way through newspapers, magazines, books, and other sources day by day

 until he came up with most of the major events and ideas, and trivia, of those years.
 He presents them in a thoroughly

 When their birthday comes